 If you can help your staff determine behaviours that come naturally to them and ways to increase activities that require those behaviours – while lessening those in which they are weak – you will find that their stress is decreased, they become more engaged—and of course more productive.

-So how do you use these conversations to replace your performance appraisal process?
+So how to use these conversations to replace performance appraisals?

 - Set time aside to have structured conversations with each of your direct reports